MEET OUR TEAM

 -

-Gia (she/her) is a New York State Licensed Master Social Worker (LMSW) with experience supporting school-aged children, families, and adults.
+Gia (she/her) is a New York State Licensed Clinical Social Worker (LCSW) with experience supporting school-aged children, families, and adults.

 She meets clients where they are on their unique journeys toward mental well-being, guiding them as they work toward meaningful progress.
 By helping individuals who currently feel stuck, Gia believes that everyone has the capacity for growth and personal transformation.

 Through all of her efforts, Gia offers a compassionate and non-judgmental space for clients to process emotions, develop coping skills, and foster personal development.
-She specializes in CBT, Acceptance and Commitment Therapy, as well as Exposure and Response Based Prevention Therapy (ERPT) for OCD.
+She specializes in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), as well as Exposure and Response Prevention Therapy (ERPT) for OCD.

 * Supervised by Claire Burnham